Glaucoma

 Normal-tension glaucoma

-No one knows the exact reason why the optic nerve becomes damaged when eye pressure is normal.
+No one knows the exact reason why the optic nerve becomes damaged when eye pressure is healthy.
 The optic nerve may be sensitive or experience less blood flow.
 This limited blood flow may be caused by the buildup of fatty deposits in the arteries or other conditions that damage circulation.
 The buildup of fatty deposits in the arteries also is known as atherosclerosis.

 Glaucoma in children